EndeavourAccuracy/lemsop/docs/README.txt

 ===[1 - ABOUT]=================================================================

-lemsop v0.8b (May 2020)
+lemsop v1.0 (December 2022)
-Copyright (C) 2019-2020 Norbert de Jonge <mail@norbertdejonge.nl>
+Copyright (C) 2019-2022 Norbert de Jonge <nlmdejonge@gmail.com>

 A level editor of Prince of Persia for the Master System.
-The lemsop website can be found at [ https://www.norbertdejonge.nl/lemsop/ ].
+The lemsop website can be found at [ https://github.com/EndeavourAccuracy/lemsop ].

 ===[2 - LICENSE/DISCLAIMER]====================================================